trhacknon/trhacknon.github.io/_posts/2020-2-15-Dynamic-Invoke.md

 ### Avoid Suspicious Imports

 As previously mentioned, you can avoid statically importing suspicious API calls.
 If, for example, you wanted to import `MiniDumpWriteDump` from `Dbghelp.dll` you could use DInvoke to dynamically load the DLL and invoke the API call.
-If you were then to inspect your .NET Assembly in an Assembly dissassembler, you would find that `MiniDumpWriteDump` is not referenced in its import table.
+If you were then to inspect your .NET Assembly in an Assembly dissassembler (such as dnSpy), you would find that `MiniDumpWriteDump` is not referenced in its import table.

 ### Manual Mapping